-The Objector maintains that the string for which the Respondent has applied will take unfair advantage of the distinctive character and reputation of the Objector's marks, unjustifiably impair the distinctive character or reputation of the Objector's marks, and create an impermissible likelihood of confusion between the appliedi.e., the Objection.
-The panel in United States Postal Service v.
-Amazon EU S.à.r.I, WIPO Case No. LRO2013-0044 determined that there were no exceptional circumstances to justify the admission of the objector's survey evidence at issue here.
+7 The panel in United States Postal Service v.
+Amazon EU S.à.r.l, WIPO Case No. LRO2013-0044 determined that there were no exceptional circumstances to justify the admission of the objector's survey evidence at issue here.
 The panel concluded the survey evidence addressed a matter raised in the original objection.
 The panel further found that the survey did not directly address the objector's legal rights or recognition of its trademarks, but rather concerned an alleged association of the word "mail" with the objector in the United States.
 The panel observed: "[i]t does not necessarily follow that the fact that consumers associate 'mail' with the Objector means that the Objector has any legal rights in the word 'mail'".
 The panel concluded that both parties had an equal opportunity to present their positions on the association of the objector with "mail" in the United States, and that the objection and response provided sufficient evidence and argument to identify the nature of the objector's legal rights.